nickserv/danamccurdy.com/_posts/2017-10-21-the-stories-of-our-lives.md

 They are merely
 what we tell ourselves
 about moments past,
-or moments not yet arrived.
+or moments that might be.

+We spend our lives in these dreams, revising and embellishing them, like re-arranging deck chairs on the Titanic, never realizing that, if the ship of our identity would dissolve around us, we would not drown!

-They are the worlds we live in when we forget the present moment, when we forget to be here, now.
+These are the worlds we live in, when we forget the present moment, forgetting to be here, now.